+975-17140505 info@excursiontohimalaya.com

 All Accommodation in 3 star Hotel

-Local Tibetan English Speaking Trekking Guide expert in Photography
+Local Tibetan English Speaking Guide for memorable Honeymoon Tour

 First-day L/D and last day only breakfast before Departure.
 All meals during Tour/Trekking or driving Trip.
 Please reconfirm with us.